seonglae/intuiter/README.md

 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.svg?v=103)](https://github.com/sungle3737/intuiter/blob/master/LICENSE)

 # intuiter
 ### Windows global version Vim Substitute and more++
+Vim and Emacs are too hard and not intuitive in my opinion.
+So I developed new key map which can be used by not only for developer but also normal user.

+If you **Use** computer, this program will definitely help you.

 # How to Install
 Intuiter is provided by Windows Official package manager `winget`